IGC Chairperson for 2024/25

 Session 4: Soyabean workshop

-Managing Director Northeast Asia Regional Director U.S. Soybean Export Council
+Managing Director, U.S. Soybean Export Council

 Rosalind (Roz) Leeck is the Managing Director for the U.S. Soybean Export Council (USSEC) as well as the Regional Director for Northeast Asia.
 She oversees strategic program development and implementation including trade and market access issues; membership and industry relations; and communications and marketing efforts.
 As the Regional Director for Northeast Asia, she is responsible for Korea and Japan.